Antimony5292/ML/README.md

 # Machine-Learning
 - This repository is a notebook.
-- Plans update on every Monday.
+- Plans update on every Sunday.